-Hi, I’m Leah Evans and I am currently a licensed professional counselor with Mind Works.
+Hi, I’m Leah Evans and I am a licensed professional counselor.
 I specialize in injecting humor into my therapeutic approach, meeting clients where they are and encouraging growth without unrealistic expectations.
+My passion includes working with children on behavioral issues, self-esteem, and adults on body image, eating disorders, and anxiety.
+I am currently working towards a Registered Play Therapist License.
 I have a background in eating disorders, anxiety, and Dialectical behavioral therapy from The Eating Recovery Center and the Eating Disorder Center of San Antonio.
 I received my education from University of the Incarnate Word with a Bachelor of Science in Child and Adolescent Psychology and the University of Texas as San Antonio, where I achieved a Master of Science in Clinical and Mental Health Counseling.

 I help children and adults who struggle with body positivity and body image disorders.
 Learn to celebrate what we can do for ourselves, see our differences as strengths, and learning to ignore the “cultural ideal” clears away stressors placed on us by the media or expectations of others.
 Creating a positive sense of self and celebrating health at all ages, stages, and sizes helps to reduce stress and increase positive life experiences.